curl/everything-curl/usingcurl-writeout.md

     curl -w "Type: %{content_type}\nCode: %{response_code}\n" http://example.com

-This feature writes the output to stdout so you probably want to make sure that you don't also send the downloaded content to stdout as then you might have a hard time to separate out the data.
+This feature writes the output to stdout so you probably want to make sure that you do not also send the downloaded content to stdout as then you might have a hard time to separate out the data.

 ## Available --write-out variables